PacketFire/packetfire_site/content/post/intro-to-bgp.md

 It is these two directives in our protocol BGP blocks that handle the initial establishment of sessions.

-While establishing and maintaining sessions is crucial to your operation of BGP, established sessions alone will not allow you to route any traffic.
-In the next section, we will explore some of the other elements of our configuration files and how we can use those to being to discover and announce routes between our nodes.
+While establishing and maintaining sessions is crucial to the operation of BGP, established sessions alone will not allow you to route any traffic.
+In the next section, we will explore some of the other elements of our configuration files and how we can use them to discover and announce routes between our nodes.

 ### Advertising Routes with BGP:
 #### Kernel Protocol:
-Before we begin communicating routes between bird daemons, we should first understand how BIRD communicates routes between the linux kernel and the BIRD daemon.
+Before we begin announcing routes between bird daemons, we should first understand how BIRD communicates routes between the linux kernel and the BIRD daemon.
 This is where that kernel protocol block we saw earlier comes into play.

 ```
 protocol kernel {